colin-chang/ShellHelper/README.md

 > Tips

-* You can not control the real time or orders when the scripts will be executed eventually because it will new processes to run different script or script files.
+* You can not control the real time or orders when commands will be executed eventually because it will new processes to run different commands or command files.
-Plus,different scripts can not share a context.By the way,you can't know what time will it be finished after staring a new processes to execute scripts.
+Plus, different commands can not share a context.By the way, you can't know what time will it be finished after staring a new processes to execute commands.

-* When one script file being executed in one process,all scrips will be executed orderly,and it will share the context.
+* When one command file being executed in one process, all scrips will be executed orderly, and it will share the context.

-* Some unexpected exceptions perhaps will be thrown when executing scripts directly.So only simple scripts should be executed directory.For complex scripts, **We strongly recommend that put all of your scripts in one script file and execute it.**
+* Some unexpected exceptions perhaps will be thrown when executing commands directly.So only simple commands should be executed directory.For complex commands, **We strongly recommend that put all of your commands in one command file and execute it.**

 * Argument transfer is also supported.

 * Windows/Linux/OS X are all supported.

-* Be sure the property of script files is executable and the right permission are granted.
+* Be sure the property of command files is executable and the right permission are granted.

-About how to use this,please check the [Sample project](https://github.com/colin-chang/ShellHelper/tree/master/ColinChang.ShellHelper.Sample).
+About how to use this, please check the [Sample project](https://github.com/colin-chang/ShellHelper/tree/master/ColinChang.ShellHelper.Sample).